jestjs/jest/website/blog/2018-06-27-supporting-jest-open-source.md

 - [Simen Bukkhus](https://github.com/simenb)
 - [Rick Hanlon](https://twitter.com/rickhanlonii)

 Michal has been an active Jest contributor since September 2016, Simen joined the core team in June 2017, and Rick joined in January.
 They're responsible for setting the budget, approving expenses, and managing admins of the collective.
-We have elected to keep Christoph Nakazawa as an adviser.
+We have elected to keep [Christoph Nakazawa](https://twitter.com/cpojer) as an adviser.

-There are two levels of support for the collective: Backers and Sponsors.
+There are two levels of support for the collective: Backer and Sponsor.

 ### Backers

 Backers of the collective are individuals contributing at least $2/month.
 We'll include a list of backers on the Jest homepage, README on github/yarn/npm, and Contributors page.

 ### Sponsors

 Sponsors of the collective are individuals and organizations contributing at least $100/month.
 We'll place sponsor logos with a link to their site on the Jest homepage, README on github/yarn/npm, and Contributors page.

-Facebook's mission is to give people the power to build community and bring people together.
-This applies to strong open source communities as well, and [Facebook Open Source](https://opencollective.com/fbopensource) has joined as our first sponsor with a commitment of $1000/month.
-This contribution sets a firm foundation for the future of the collective, and we appreciate their support to the Jest open source community as well as a number of other [communities](https://opencollective.com/fbopensource).

 ## What is the goal of the collective